liuyal/PET-DEV-JERRY/README.md

 3. Press Enter.
 The project files will be downloaded to your current directory.
 4. Install cocoa pods on terminal
 5. Navigate to the project directory in terminal
 6. Run the ```pod install``` command.
-This will install the SDKs specified in the Podfile, along with any dependencies they may have.
+This will install the SDKs specified in the Podfile, along with any dependencies.
 7. Open project via ```PET.xcworkspace```

 ## Team